AVSheard/be-nc-news/README.md

 6. Open a new terminal in VS code and run the command 'npm install' to install everything needed to run repo

-7. Make a loginData.js file as detailed below.
+7. If you are using a linux operating system you will ned to make a loginData.js file as detailed below.

 8. Before being able to use this repo you will need to get it to create a database by using the command 'npm seed'.
 Run this command again to revert the database back to its default setting.